-The Foundation gives four different kinds of awards:
+The Foundation gives 4 different kinds of awards:

-Khyentse Foundation currently partners with Buddhist Studies programs at ten universities on four continents to encourage excellence in Buddhist scholarship through the KF Award for Excellence in Buddhist Studies.
-The foundation provides US$1,000 per university per year, and the departments choose the award winners.
-In the grand scheme of academic expenses, $1,000 is not a huge sum, but it is our way of showing respect for the good intentions and hard work these students are investing in their studies.
+Khyentse Foundation currently partners with Buddhist Studies programs at 14 universities on four continents to encourage excellence in Buddhist scholarship through the KF Award for Excellence in Buddhist Studies.
+The foundation provides US$1,500 per university per year, and the departments choose the award winners.
+In the grand scheme of academic expenses, $1,500 is not a huge sum, but it is our way of showing respect for the good intentions and hard work these students are investing in their studies.
 Many have expressed that this gesture of encouragement has been a positive influence on their path.
-Due to the success of these awards, plans are under way to extend the program to fifteen universities.
-National Taiwan University is the first of these new partners to make a formal agreement.
-Read about some of the areas of study from the 2015 winners.
+Read about some of the areas of study from the 2016 winners.

 2015 Mark Blum of the University of California at Berkeley for The Nirvana Sutra (Mahaparinirvana-sutra), Volume I. Bukkyo Dendo Kyokai America, Inc. 2013 (BDK English Tripitaka Series).

 2014 This award was shared between Professor Shōryū Katsura and Professor Mark Siderits for their work on the translation of Nāgārjuna’s Middle Way: Mūlamadhyamakakārikā.